trunglv/subscription_poup/README.md

-# Magento2 - Using Require-CSS and LESS Preproccessor to approach Headless architect for CSS and avoid CSS inlines.
+# Magento2 - Using Require-CSS to approach Headless architect for CSS and Using LESS Preproccessor avoid CSS inlines.

 #### A Short description about extension features:
 It's just a simple extension to show a subscription form as a popup.
 Some CSS variables will be got from Magento Backend Configuration.